vindar/tgx/validation/README.md

   `Mesh3Dv2`, texturing, lighting, clipping, z-buffer, direct primitives, wireframe and point paths.
 - `performance/`: reusable scripts and documentation for timing, code-size and board-specific performance work.
-Generated performance results are kept locally under `performance/local_results/`, which is ignored by Git.
+Generated performance results, release baselines and development baselines are kept locally under `local_results/performance/`, which is ignored by Git.
 - `benchmark3d/`: modular 3D benchmark suite under active development.
 It uses board-independent test modules, CPU/MCU backends and parseable telemetry.
-- `local_results/`: ignored local workspace for generated validation outputs, release/development performance baselines, telemetry and image golden data.
+- `local_results/`: ignored local workspace for generated validation and performance outputs that are useful locally but too large or too specific for the public repository.

 Run from the repository root: